 In our case, once the decision was made to divorce, we both moved towards cooperative divorce.
 How could be separate with the least amount of damage to each other, and how could we keep the divorce about the kids and not about anger or frustration or despair.

-In our case, we engaged a well-paid divorce counsellor, a Ph.D, who was very gentle in easing us into the ideas of divorce, “in the best interest of the kids,” and the joint development of a parenting plan.
+In our case, we engaged a well-paid divorce counselor, a Ph.D., who was very gentle in easing us into the ideas of divorce, “in the best interest of the kids,” and the joint development of a parenting plan.
 Both my then-wife and I were wanting to make this as easy as possible.
 Within reason.

 And here’s where my judo training, had I started it, would have come in handy.

 When my then-wife expressed her desire to do the SPO plan, and be the primary custodian, we were at an impasse.
 Now, in my opinion, this was the heart of the matter that the counselor should have worked with us on.
 Instead she said something to both of us that I will never forget.

 “If you go to court, she’s going to get primary custody.”

 All the previous talk about cooperation, and all the discussions about what was “in the best interest of the children” evaporated in this one statement.

 Had I known what I know now, or had I had a good judo move for that moment, I could’ve deflected the disappointment and frustration back at an answer or a negotiation.
 What happened, instead, was I sadly agreed to proceed from that starting point and I dropped my dream of having the same 50/50 parenting we’d shared as a married couple, except now as a divorced couple.